csalguera/my-first-java-app/attributions.md

 * [Codecademy](https://www.codecademy.com/learn/java-introduction) for the exercises

-* [Visual Studio](https://code.visualstudio.com/docs/languages/java) for providing detailed documentation on how to install the Java Development Kit and Extension Pack
+* [Visual Studio](https://code.visualstudio.com/docs/languages/java) for providing detailed documentation on how to install the Java Development Kit